 As with energy and GHG emissions, we see many opportunities to align our long-term financial interests with responsible water use and waste disposal, creating shared value for our shareholders and the environment.
-Travelers monitors waste and water across the company's operations and has implemented certain practices to help ensure proper waste handling and water use.
+Travelers monitors waste and water across the Company's operations and has implemented certain practices to help ensure proper waste handling and water use.
 Specifically, we:

-- Employ a third-party vendor to properly recycle and dispose of obsolete IT equipment; - Shred and recycle paper at all locations; - Have installed auto-shutoffs on most faucets; - Are installing water bottle filling stations in all new workspaces to reduce the use and disposal of single-use water bottles; and - Have a bottle and can recycling program at all owned locations.
+- Employ a third-party vendor to properly recycle and dispose of obsolete IT equipment. - Shred and recycle paper at all locations. - Installed auto-shutoffs on most faucets. - Are installing water bottle filling stations in all new workspaces to reduce the use and disposal of single-use water bottles. - Have a bottle and can recycling program at all owned locations.

-In 2018, we began implementing an owned-portfolio inventory, which allows us to track waste and water usage.
+In 2018, we began tracking waste and water usage in our owned facilities.
 We now measure and track all waste at our owned facilities, including single stream recycling, municipal solid waste and construction/demolition waste.
-Furthermore, we track all water and sewer use, including general water use for restrooms, kitchens and landscape-related irrigation.
+Furthermore, we now track all water and sewer use, including general water use for restrooms, kitchens and landscape-related irrigation.

-With these tracking capabilities, we will be able to trend waste/water consumption over time and quantify impacts of building improvements as they relate to creating more environmentally sustainable workplaces.
+With these tracking capabilities, we are able to trend waste/water consumption over time and quantify impacts of building improvements as they relate to creating more environmentally sustainable workplaces.